mgimond/Spatial_pre2021/_book/A5-Point-pattern-analysis.md

 [1] 6.473149
 ```

+The parameter `k` can take on any order neighbor (up to `n-1` where n is the total number of points).

-To plot average distance as a function of neighbor order for the first 100 closest neighbors:
+The average nearest neighbor function can be expended to generate an ANN vs neighbor order plot.
+In the following example, we'll plot ANN as a function of neighbor order for the first 100 closest neighbors:

 ```r